Peary Charan Sarkar

-Peary Charan Sarkar (also spelled Peary Churn Sircar, Pyari Churn Sircar or Pyari Charan Sircar in contemporary documents; 1823–1875), was an educationist and textbook writer in nineteenth century Bengal.
+Peary Charan Sarkar (1823–1875) was an educationist, philanthropist and textbook writer in nineteenth century Bengal.
 His series of Reading Books introduced a whole generation of Bengalis to the English language, sold in the millions and were translated into every major Indian language.
-He was also a pioneer of women's education in Bengal and was called 'Arnold of the East'.
+He was also a pioneer of women's education in Bengal and was called 'Arnold of the East.

 Early life and family

 Sarkar was born at Chorbagan in North Calcutta.
 His family hailed from Taragram in Hooghly district of West Bengal, and the family name was originally Das.
 For services rendered, the Nawab of Bengal had awarded the title 'Sarkar' to Bireshwar Das, an ancestor.
-Bhairav Chandra Sarkar, Pyari Charan's father, had become quite wealthy as a ship chandler serving the East India Company, and the family was a fairly good example of the new bhadralok class.
-Sarkar was and educated at David Hare's Pataldanga School, and admitted to Hindu College, but shortly afterwards his father and then one of his brothers died.
+Bhairav Chandra Sarkar, Pyari Charan's father, had become quite wealthy as a ship chandler serving the East India Company, and the family was regarded as a good example of the new bhadralok class.
+Sarkar was educated at David Hare's Pataldanga School and admitted to Hindu College, but his father and one of his brothers died shortly afterwards.
 His eldest brother was working in Hooghly and could only send money to their mother; as a Hindu widow she had little standing in the family and was ejected from the family home, along with Sircar and his younger brothers and sisters.

 Sarkar was forced to leave college and take up a job in 1843 as a teacher at the Hooghly School.
-In the same year (1843) his essay 'On the Effect upon India of the New Communication with Europe by Means of Steam' appeared in the Department of Public Instruction's Report on Education.
-Sarkar became headmaster of Barasat School (later named Barasat Peary Charan Sarkar Government High School in his honour), in 1846, and occupied the post till 1854.
+In the same year, his essay 'On the Effect upon India of the New Communication with Europe by Means of Steam' appeared in the Department of Public Instruction's Report on Education.
+Sarkar became headmaster of Barasat School (later named Barasat Peary Charan Sarkar Government High School in his honour), in 1846, and occupied the post until 1854.

 The Barasat Girls' School

 At Barasat, two brothers, Nabin Krishna Mitra and Kalikrishna Mitra, offered in 1847 to fund Bengal's first private school for girls if Sarkar would agree to help set it up.
 The school (later renamed Kalikrishna Girls' High School) began operations, but Barasat was an extremely conservative Brahmin-majority area and the residents were outraged.
-Swapan Basu, in his biography of Sircar, alleges that rumours circulated that several landlords were offering money to have Sircar assassinated (p.
-24).
-At this juncture John Elliot Drinkwater Bethune stepped in to help.
+Swapan Basu, in his biography of Sircar, alleges that rumours circulated that several landlords were offering money to have Sircar assassinated.
+At this juncture, John Elliot Drinkwater Bethune stepped in to help.
 He exhorted the financiers not to give up, and with time the opposition weakened.
 Bethune visited the Barasat school in 1848, and was so impressed that in 1849 he set up the Bethune School for Girls in Calcutta.
-Sircar continued to be active in campaigning for women's education, helping to set up several more such schools, including a technical and an agricultural school.
+Sircar continued to actively in campaign for women's education, helping to set up several more schools, including a technical and an agricultural school.
 In 1854, with a stipend of two hundred rupees, he was appointed headmaster of the Colootollah School and was responsible for changing its name to Hare School.